EllaBrands/stanDev/Stan-Parser-Pedantic-Mode.md

 Mike:

 So what’s the best place to introduce these checks?
 It’s not dissimilar for what’s already done with the Jacobian checks, no?

+Bob:

+It depends what they are.
+I should've been clearer that I meant on the fly as in find the issue as it's parsing.

+There are two approaches --- plumb enough information top down through the parser so that we can check inside of a single expression or statement --- that's what the Jacobian check does now.
+To do that, the source of every variable needs to be plumbed through the entire parse tree.
+If we do more of that it's going to get ugly.
+Some of these are "peephole" warnings --- things you can catch just locally.

+For others, we have the AST and can design walkers for it that walk over the code any old way and report.

+Or, we could do something hacky with regexes along the lines of cpplint (a Python program, not something plumbed into the C++ parser, at least as far as I know).